huntergregal/mimipenguin/README.md

 # MimiPenguin 2.0
 A tool to dump the login password from the current linux desktop user.
 Adapted from the idea behind the popular Windows tool mimikatz.

 ![alt text](http://i.imgur.com/BkDX9dF.png "MimiPenguin")

 ## Details
 Takes advantage of cleartext credentials in memory by dumping the process and extracting lines that have a high probability of containing cleartext passwords.
 Will attempt to calculate each word's probability by checking hashes in /etc/shadow, hashes in memory, and regex searches.
+2.0 introduces a clean C port that aims to increase the speed of execution and portability

 ## Known Issues
 * The 32bit variant of mimipenguin (C build) may fail in a 64bit userspace as it currently does not adequatley handle searching a 64bit address space